-- assessing the appropriateness of the value in use method applied by the Group to perform the annual test of goodwill for impairment against the requirements of the accounting standards; - assessing the integrity of the value in use model, including the accuracy of the underlying calculation formulas; - assessing the accuracy of previous Group forecasts to inform our evaluation of forecasts incorporated in the model.
-We considered factors such as the number and fleet size of new customer wins, residual values, industry growth, inflation experienced and historical trends where varying market pressures existed across different geographies and how they impacted the business, for use in further testing; - working with our valuation specialists in assessing the Group's discount rates against publicly available data for a group of comparable entities and independently developing a discount rate range considered comparable using this data.
-We adjusted this range by risk factors specific to the Group's Cash Generating Units (CGUs) and the industry it operates in; - challenging the Group's cash flow forecast and growth assumptions, including those related to of inaccurate forecasts; and the discount rates, which are complex in nature and may vary according to the conditions and environment the specific cash generating units (CGUs) are subject to over time.
+The key audit matter How the matter was addressed in our audit The key audit matter Valuation of goodwill is a Key Audit Matter due to: the size of the balance (being 24% of total assets); the high level of judgement involved by us in assessing the inputs to the Group's annual assessment of the impairment model, and the higher estimation uncertainty continuing from the business disruption impact of the COVID-19 global pandemic; and the acquisition of LeasePlan Australia and New Zealand during the financial How the matter was addressed in our audit Our procedures included: assessing the appropriateness of the value in use method applied by the Group to perform the annual test of goodwill for impairment against the requirements of the accounting standards; assessing the integrity of the value in use model, including the accuracy of the underlying calculation formulas; assessing the accuracy of previous Group forecasts to inform our evaluation of forecasts incorporated in the model.
+We considered factors such as the number and fleet size of new customer wins, residual values, industry growth, year, necessitating our consideration of the Group's allocation of goodwill to the CGUs to which they belong. inflation experienced and historical trends where varying market pressures existed across different geographies and how they impacted the business, for use in further testing; The significant forward-looking assumptions the Group applied in its value in use model are: working with our valuation specialists in assessing the Group's discount rates against forecast cash flows, which can vary based on a number of factors such as the number and fleet size of new customer wins, residual values, industry growth projections and inflation expectations.
+The Group operates across different publicly available data for a group of comparable entities and independently developing a discount rate range considered comparable using this data.
+We adjusted this range by risk factors specific to the Group's Cash Generating Units (CGUs) and the industry it operates in; geographies with varying market pressures, which increases the risk challenging the Group's cash flow forecast and growth assumptions, including those related to of inaccurate forecasts; and the discount rates, which are complex in nature and may vary according to the conditions and environment the specific cash generating units (CGUs) are subject to over time.

-We involved valuation specialists to supplement our senior audit team members in assessing this key audit matter fleet size and growth assumptions across different geographies as well as supply chain constraints, using our knowledge of the Group and its industry.
+We involved valuation specialists to supplement our senior audit team members in assessing this key audit matter. fleet size and growth assumptions across different geographies as well as supply chain constraints, using our knowledge of the Group and its industry.
 This included comparing the Group's growth assumptions to external data, such as industry growth projections and inflation expectations across different geographies;